Skip to content

 terminal.
 The decline is greatest among large airports where passengers have

-reduced their spending by an average of $6.31. - More airports delivering on unique, local
+reduced their spending by an average of $6.31.

-identity.
+.
 One of the key performance indicators separating top-performing

 airports from those that passengers merely tolerate is unique décor, signage,